aretegames/arete-examples/README.md

 <img src="assets/space.jpg" width="200">

-Inspired by old Galaga/Space Invaders shoot'em up games crossed with the infamous Age of Origins ads, this demo is a more complex, but more representative example of a complete game.
+Inspired by old Galaga/Space Invaders shoot'em up games crossed with the infamous Age of Origins ads, this demo is a more complete game example.
 Enemies spawn in waves, moving down the screen towards the player.
 The player may collect powerups which adds allies, each with a randomized laser or grenade-type weapon.
+Waves steadily become more challenging.